 NYSLA has also approved the off-premise and gaming courses.

-Even though ATAP training is not currently mandatory in the state of New York, TIPS training is required by thousands of New York alcohol serving establishments.The NYSLA encourages the training by considering it a mitigating factor if a liquor violation was to occur and there hadn't been any previous violations in the past 5 years.
+Even though ATAP training is not currently mandatory in the state of New York, TIPS training is required by many New York alcohol serving establishments.The NYSLA encourages the training by considering it a mitigating factor if a liquor violation was to occur and there hadn't been any previous violations in the past 5 years.
 The training also provides servers of alcohol with the knowledge to recognize potential alcohol-related problems and how to intervene to prevent possible alcohol-related tragedies.

 - Nevada - Responsible alcohol training is NOT required by the state of Nevada.
 However, Carson City, Reno and Las Vegas do regulate online alcohol training.
 The TIPS On-Premise (as well as Off-Premise and Gaming) online course is approved by all three cities.
 In addition, many gaming and resort establishments have made TIPS alcohol training mandatory for their staff that serves alcohol.